Textualize/textual/docs/blog/posts/textual-serve-files.md

 ## The result

 These new APIs close an important feature gap and give developers the option to build apps that can accessed via terminals or browsers without worrying that those on the web might miss out on important functionality!

+## Found this interesting?

+Join our [Discord server](https://discord.gg/Enf6Z3qhVr) to chat to myself and other Textual developers.